Patents, click on any image to see larger image!

 History:

-The Williams can opener is obviously the first with the mechanism used on this machine.
-The can opener with a leveraged knife was around as early as April 1840, when John Gillion & Co. of Edinburgh, Scotland started canig vegetables and other food.
+The Williams can opener is obviously the first can-opener with the patented mechanism.
+The hand-held can-opener with a leveraged knife was around as early as April 1840, when John Gillion & Co. of Edinburgh, Scotland started canning vegetables and other food.

 Click here, to read an article on the subject I found on the internet.